Sustainability of Digital Formats

 In association with the adoption of PDF, version 1.7 as an ISO standard (ISO 32000-1:2008), Adobe issued a Public Patent License, granting "every individual and organization in the world the royalty-free right, under all Essential Claims that Adobe owns, to make, have made, use, sell, import and distribute Compliant Implementations."

 External dependencies Faithful rendering requires that fonts be embedded.
-PDF/A, intended for archival purposes, and PDF/X, for prepess exchange, require that fonts be embedded.
+PDF variants in the PDF/A_family, intended for archival purposes, PDF/X, for prepress exchange, and PDF/E-1, for engineering documentation, require that fonts be embedded.

-Technical protection considerations The PDF format offers several forms of technical protection, including encryption, that would prevent custodians of digital content ensuring accessibility in future technological environments.
+Technical protection considerations The PDF format offers several forms of technical protection, including encryption and password protection, that would prevent custodians of digital content ensuring accessibility in future technological environments.

 Quality and functionality factors Explanation of format description terms